khakhalin/notes/01_Tools_and_Logistics.md

 * `git reset [file]` - when a file was staged, but not yet committed, unstage it.
 * `git stash` - put all uncommited files to a buffer
 * `git stash pop` - pop files from a buffer
+* `git commit --amend` #todo
 * `git rebase -i HEAD~3` - squash last 3 commits into one, interactively.
 Do it only if you haven't pushed yet (or you'll get a conflict with a remote repo), unless you're morally prepared to fix everything locally and force-push to origin, rewriting everything.
-"Interactively" here means that a list of commits is generated, and you leave `pick` for those you want to leave; replace it with `drop` for those you want to delete, and `squash` for those that needs to be squashed (just make sure there's a 'pick' before it, for somewhere to squash to). [r1](https://git-scm.com/docs/git-rebase#_interactive_mode)
+"Interactively" here means that a list of commits is generated, and you leave `pick` for those you want to leave; replace it with `drop` for those you want to delete, and `squash` for those that needs to be squashed (just make sure there's a 'pick' before it, for somewhere to squash to).
+[1](https://git-scm.com/docs/git-rebase#_interactive_mode)

 Backing up, in panicky mode:
 * `git reflog` → find last commit that is good → `git reset HEAD@{index}`- resets head to this commit, deletes everything after.

 Branching:
+* `git branch` - to know the current branch
-* `git checkout branch_name` - moving between branches.
+* `git checkout branch_name` - move to a target branch.
 * `git branch branch_name` - creates a new branch.
+* `git checkout -p branch_name` - an alias for creating a new branch at current HEAD, and checking it out.
+May be a good idea after a pull, to do all sorting in a safe branch, without endangering Master.
+[1](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/)

+The concept of a **detached HEAD**: when HEAD points to an old commit.
+In this situation you cannot commit anything, as there's no branch to commit to (committing can only be done to the end of a branch).
+If you create a new branch there in the past however, you can commit, and then you can merge these changes if you need to.
+[1](https://www.atlassian.com/git/tutorials/using-branches/git-checkout)

 Dangerous practices:
-* `git pull --rebase` - rebasing appends one branch to another (streamlining the forks), turning any conflicts into back-and-forth changes (bad), and essentially recommitting commits from source branch in a goal branch (unlike with merge, there will be no trace of inheritence). b1→rebase b2→ merge b1 will duplicate commits in b1.
-The only benefit of rebase is that the history looks linear, simple, and without merge commits.
-OK on rewriting local branches, or for code cleanup.
-B	ad for public branches. [r1](http://thelazylog.com/git-rebase-or-git-pull/), [r2](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
+* `git rebase [target_branch]` - recommits new commits from the current branch (the one that is currently checked out) to the end of the target branch, then moves HEAD to the target branch.
+(Refs: [1](http://gitready.com/advanced/2009/02/11/pull-with-rebase.html)) Pluses and minuses:
+        * Good: it makes history linear, and thus clear, as there's no branching and merging
+        * Good: allows code clean-up (e.g. described above for interactive rebase and commit squishing)
+        * Bad: unlike for merging, commits are not inhereted, but are committed anew, so b1→rebase to b2→ merge to b1 will duplicate commits in b1 (they will be recommitted to b2 as new commits, but then merged back).
+        * Bad: If you have a conflict, you'll see contradicting commits (one adding something, the other one reverting this something back).
+Which can be hard to clean up.
+        * Bad: never use rebase on public branches, as rebasing rewrites history, and if somebody is synchronized with this branch, they'll get a weird conflict of histories.
+The only way to use it with remote branches is with hard-pushing at the end (rewriting the remote branch), which is of course an extreme measure.
+[1](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
+* `git pull --rebase` - in practice, this command integrates unpulled (relatively recent) commits form the origin, placing them before (sic!) recent commits in the local branch.
+Equivalent to virtually rebasing to the origin, and then hard-pulling the result to the local branch.
+The end-result is exactly as if you pulled origin before making your commits.
+Note how in this case rebase also rewrite the history, but in a safer way (it can be pushed back to origin without any issues), because rebasing happens locally.
+[1](http://thelazylog.com/git-rebase-or-git-pull/), [2](https://www.atlassian.com/git/tutorials/merging-vs-rebasing), [3](http://gitready.com/advanced/2009/02/11/pull-with-rebase.html)
-* `git push --force` - hard push to origin, overwriting it: probably very rarely a good idea?
+* `git push --force` - hard push to origin, overwriting it: generally, a very dangerous idea.
 * `git fetch origin master; git reset --hard origin/master` - hard-pull from origin overwriting local files.
 Equally dangerous. [r1](https://stackoverflow.com/questions/1125968/how-do-i-force-git-pull-to-overwrite-local-files)

 Destroying stuff
 * `git clean` - deletes all uncommited files
+* `git branch -d branch_name` - deletes branch

 Open questions:
-* `git checkout -b branchName` - [this](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/) recommends it as a first command after a pull, for the "bug/feature" branch.
-Does it create a new branch?
+* `--no-ff` for `git merge
+* `git rebase -p
 * `git pull -f` - what does this f mean?
 * `pick`
 * `fixup` - condenses several commits into one?